fernandopassaia/app_fullstackdemo/README.md

 The Api should start.
 If you see it running on PORT 4001, well done.
 BackEnd is ready to go.

 ### How to Run the FrontEnd:
 To Run the Angular AND the Mobile, first of all you need to install NodeJs and NPM.
-In my personal machine, I'm using Node 14.2.0 and NPM 6.14.4.
+In my personal machine, I"m using Node 14.2.0 and NPM 6.14.4.
 Then, Inside the FrontEnd folder run:

 <li>npm install</li>
 <li>ng serve --o</li>

 ### How to Run the Mobile:
 Inside Mobile folder go to "src > services > api.js".
-You'll need to setup your IP connection (replace 192.168.1.10).
+You"ll need to setup your IP connection (replace 192.168.1.10).
 To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
-Note: I've tried to use "localhost" with React-Native api, but it conflicts.
-So I've used the Machine-IP instead.
+Note: I"ve tried to use "localhost" with React-Native api, but it conflicts.
+So I"ve used the Machine-IP instead.

 You need to create a file called "local.properties" inside "android" Folder with your SDK Location.
-In my case: sdk.dir = /home/fernandopassaia/Android/Sdk
+In my case: sdk.dir : /home/fernandopassaia/Android/Sdk

 Then inside Mobile folder:
 <li>npm install</li>
 <li>react-native run-android</li>

-(Note: you'll need to setup your envoirnment and have a Device or Emulator running)
+(Note: you"ll need to setup your envoirnment and have a Device or Emulator running)

 ### Tutorial vídeos on Youtube:
-I've recorded some videos also showing you how to Run this App.
+I"ve recorded some videos also showing you how to Run this App.
 Just go to these channel:
 <li>https://www.youtube.com/channel/UCFzZD9snKFKZAx-FwL6SpeQ</li>

-#
-###  How to RUN it (with docker-compose) (under development, not working yet):

 #
 ### Additional Info: